berNy92k/Snowboard4HumansWebApp_DB/README.md

 User can choose the type of equipment/gender and other information important for administrators.

  *the type of equipment
- - skis
+  - snowboards
- - ski boots
+  - snowboard shoes
- - ski poles
+  - snowboard bindings
- - ski goggles
+  - snowboard gloves
- - ski gloves
+  - snowboard helmets
   - thermoactive clothing
   - manufacturers
   - other information
     - users
     - category
     - clients
     - reviews
     - orders

  *gender
  - For Men